sideeffffect/scala-java-time/README.md

 #### Usage

-The *scala-java-time* library is currently available for Scala (JVM, version 8 and later) and Scala.js (JavaScript).
+The *scala-java-time* library is currently available for Scala (JVM, version 8 and later), Scala.js (JavaScript) and Scala Native (LLVM).
 Scala 2.11, Scala 2.12, Scala 2.13 and Scala 3.0.0 are supported.

 To get started with SBT, add one (or both) of these dependencies: